Shesui/SiteProtectionTips/README.md

-# My rules for Cloudflare and Tips how to protect your site.
+# My rules for Cloudflare and Tips how to protect your site/server.
 Telegram: @bengaladstat

 ## High tier Anti-Ddos providers